elastisys/compliantkubernetes/docs/operator-manual/common.md

 scripts/S3/entry.sh create
 ```

-!!! warning
+> [!WARNING]

-    You should not use your own credentials for S3.
+> You should not use your own credentials for S3.
 Rather create a new set of credentials with write-only access, when supported by the object storage provider.

 <!--create-s3-buckets-stop-->